 When a specimen is submitted to our laboratories with inadequate volume, the test will be canceled and indicated as “QNS” (Quantity Not Sufficient).
 The laboratory will store the QNS sample and contact the client to request that the specimen be recollected.

-If a specimen is inappropriately or completely unlabeled, the client will be notified and the order will be canceled.
+If a specimen is inappropriately or entirely unlabeled, the client will be notified, and the order will be canceled.

 Specimen Rejection Criteria

-Specimens will be rejected, and their tests and charges will be canceled, under the following conditions:
+Specimens will be rejected, and their tests/charges will be canceled, under the following conditions: